Character Identities Between Affine and Virasoro Vertex Operator Algebra Modules: Integral Case p=1

 \section{Integral Case \texorpdfstring{$p=1$}{p=1}}

 In the following, we specialise the character identities in the case of admissible levels $k=-2+q/p$ (see \autoref{sec:admissible}) to the integral case $p=1$.
-Here, we shall see that they induce a Galois conjugation between the representation categories and we conjecture that the characters are also related by certain Hecke operators.
+Here, we shall see that they induce a Galois conjugation between the representation categories; and for small values of $q$, the characters are also related by certain Hecke operators.
 Further specialising to $q=4$, we give an explicit graded vector-space isomorphism between the irreducible modules by embedding them into free-fermion \svoa{}s.